 Measures/Materials to be Installed Known Risks

 - -

-I am aware that weatherization may result in negati mechanical ventilation (indoor air quality) may decre
+I am aware that weatherization may result in negative impacts on occupant health, and that mechanical ventilation (indoor air quality) may decrease those affects.

-I have received information on the measures to discussed. be installed and health-related risks were
+I have received information on the measures to be installed and health-related risks were discussed.

-I have chosen to go forward with weatherization and on behalf of my household.
-I have carefully read to signed it of my own free will.
+I have chosen to go forward with weatherization and accept all risks of injury or damages on behalf of my household.
+I have carefully read this informed consent form and have signed it of my own free will.

 Site Address:

 Client Printed Name:

 Client Signature: Date:

 Landlord Printed Name (if applicable):

 Landlord Signature: Date:

 Subgrantee Representative Printed Name:

 Subgrantee Representative Signature: